-Minimise overlooking through the use of louvres and balcony planter boxes separation between buildings.
+Minimise overlooking through the use of louvres and balcony planter boxes.

 Habitable room windows, balconies, terraces, decks and patios should be designed and located to avoid direct views into secluded private open space and habitable windows of existing dwellings, within a horizontal distance of 9m.